srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 ### Basic Tuples Operations

-Tuples respond to the `+` and `*` operators much like strings; they mean concatenation and repetition here too, except that the result is a new tuple, not a string.

-In fact, tuples respond to all of the general sequence operations we used on strings in the previous chapter.
-Indexing, Slicing, Matrixes, and basic operations all work the same as they do on lists shown above.
+Tuples respond to the `+` and `*` operators much like lists; they mean concatenation and repetition here too, except that the result is a new tuple, not a list.
+Indexing, Slicing, Matrixes, and basic operations all work the same as they do on lists as shown above.

 If you would like specifics, run `help(tuple)`.